 12 People's Community Network (2016) Settlement Situation Analysis: Greater Suva, Nadi, Lautoka, Ba, Levuka and Labasa - Draft Report, UN Habitat Participatory Slum Upgrading Programme Phase II.
 13 United Nations Habitat (2014) Planning for Climate Change: A strategic, values-based approach for urban planners, United Nations Human Settlements Programme (UN-Habitat), Nairobi.

-- □ Economic wealth.
-While all informal settlements are poor, those close to major cities (i.e. Lami, and to a lesser extent Lautoka) have on average higher income levels given their access to a more diversified labour markets.
-Settlements in regional towns, such as Sigatoka, are likely to have lower incomes. - □ Information, human resources and capacity.
-Two major climate related projects 14 and three major citywide projects which have had informal settlements as a key focus15 have been undertaken in Lami.
+- □ Information, human resources and capacity.
+Two major climate related projects14 and three major citywide projects which have had informal settlements as a key focus15 have been undertaken in Lami.
 This will provide a robust information base to inform both institutional and community level planning and resilience strengthening.
 Lautoka has had a UN Habitat Urban Profile prepared that provides in-depth analysis of environmental, sectoral and institutional features that will particularly inform institutional strengthening activities.
 Sigatoka will benefit significantly from the enhanced information and data that this project will bring to resilience planning. - Organisational and social capital.
 Lami Town Council has had in-depth involvement in a range of multi-stakeholder settlement upgrading and climate resilience programs and projects that have built their networks at a metropolitan, national and international level.
 However, as a small council with relatively limited technical expertise they will also benefit significantly from support and resources the project will bring.
 Lautoka has had involvement in a range of major projects (e.g. a port expansion) and NGO-led settlement upgrading programs and will both draw on these resources and build new networks through this project.
 Again, Sigatoka will particularly benefit from awareness raising and institutional capacity building that inclusion in this project will bring.
-Selected settlements range from those that have had strong involvement in settlement upgrading and environmental management projects in the past, to those which have historically missed out, thus benefitting particularly from inclusion.
+Selected settlements range from those who have had strong involvement in settlement upgrading and environmental management projects in the past, to those which have historically missed out, thus benefitting particularly from inclusion.

-Rapid vulnerability assessment of key settlements
+Rapid vulnerability assessment of key settlements in project